 Cortex: The outer part secretes different hormones, including corticosteroids (cortisone-like hormones, such as cortisol) and mineralocorticoids (particularly aldosterone, which controls blood pressure and the levels of salt [sodium chloride] and potassium in the body).
-The adrenal cortex also stimulates the production of androgens (testosterone and similar hormones).
+The adrenal cortex also produces small amounts of male sex steroid hormones (testosterone and similar hormones).

 The adrenal glands are controlled in part by the brain.
 The hypothalamus, a small area of the brain involved in hormonal regulation, produces corticotropin-releasing hormone (CRH) and vasopressin (also known as antidiuretic hormone).
 Vasopressin and CRH trigger the pituitary gland to secrete corticotropin (also known as adrenocorticotropic hormone or ACTH), which stimulates the adrenal glands to produce corticosteroids.
-The renin-angiotensin-aldosterone system, regulated mostly by the kidneys, causes the adrenal glands to produce more or less aldosterone (see Figure: Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System ).
+The renin-angiotensin-aldosterone system, regulated mostly by the kidneys, causes the adrenal glands to produce more or less aldosterone (see figure Regulating Blood Pressure Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System ).

 The body controls the levels of corticosteroids according to need.
 The levels tend to be much higher in the early morning than later in the day.
-When the body is stressed, due to illness or otherwise, the levels of corticosteroids increase dramatically.
+When the body is stressed, for example due to illness, the levels of corticosteroids increase dramatically.

-Disorders of the adrenal gland can involve the secretion of too little or too much hormone.
+Disorders of the adrenal glands can involve the secretion of too little or too much hormone.

-When too little hormone is secreted, it may be because of a problem with the adrenal gland itself (a primary disorder, such as Addison disease).
+When too little hormone is secreted, it may be because of a problem with the adrenal glands themselves (a primary disorder, such as Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more ).
 Or it may be due to a problem elsewhere in the body, such as the pituitary gland or the hypothalamus.
 For example, a problem with the pituitary gland could mean that the adrenal glands are not being stimulated to secrete hormones.

 When too much hormone is secreted (oversecretion), the disorder that results depends on the hormone: